AKC Title Recognition Program – Therapy Dog, Search & Rescue, Flyball, Barn Hunt, Dock Diving

 The BHA enables all dogs to participate in the sport of hunting for vermin.
 Dogs track rats safely enclosed in sturdy tubes that are hidden among hay bales.
 The titles range from Novice level to Champion to Champion Excellent.
 Go to www.barnhunt.com for more information.

-Congratulations to this All-American Dog who recently received recognition of one of the top BHA honors – the Barn Hunt Championship Excellent (RATCHX) title:
+Congratulations to this All-American Dog who recently received recognition of her BHA Championship title: